Overview

 My research examines civil procedure and professional responsibility questions because these bodies of law tell us about how litigation functions at a very human level while simultaneously revealing design-level tradeoffs amongst important norms that, ideally, make a legal system just.

 I am particularly interested in how procedure and ethics set roles for—and govern the interactions of—parties, lawyers, and judges in generating information, incentives, and, ultimately, legal outcomes.
 I frequently consider how procedure and ethics respond to technological advances, political shifts, and practice innovations that reveal the boundaries of where established rules and judicial discretion meet.
-In considering these issues, I typically engage in traditional doctrinal analyses, drawing from the Legal Process approach.
+In considering these issues, I usually engage in traditional doctrinal analyses, drawing from the Legal Process approach.

 Below, I provide a narrative of my past projects, descriptions of forthcoming and future projects, and a schematic of my scholarship that roughly maps how I see my work fitting together.